-Our issued and outstanding Notes may impact our financial results, result in the dilution of our stockholders, create downward pressure on the price of our Common Stock, and restrict our ability to raise additional capital or take advantage of future opportunities.
+Our issued and outstanding convertible notes may impact our financial results, result in the dilution of our stockholders, create downward pressure on the price of our Common Stock, and restrict our ability to raise additional capital or take advantage of future opportunities.

-In connection with the Business Combination, we issued the Notes in an aggregate principal amount of \$150,000,000.
-The Notes are convertible into shares of our Common Stock at an initial conversion rate of 86.9565 shares of our Common Stock (subject to adjustment as provided in the Indenture) per \$1,000 of principal amount of Notes and 86.9565 shares of our Common Stock (subject to adjustment as provided in the Indenture) per \$1,000 of accrued and unpaid interest on any Notes.
-To the extent we exercise our option to pay interest in kind with respect to the Notes rather than in cash, the number of shares of our Common Stock into which the Notes may be converted would increase.
-The sale of the Notes may affect our earnings per share, as accounting procedures may require that we include in our calculation of earnings per share the number of shares of our Common Stock into which the Notes are convertible.
+In connection with the Business Combination, we issued the Convertible Notes (see Note 10) in an aggregate principal amount of \$150,000,000.
+The Convertible Notes are convertible into shares of our Common Stock at an initial conversion rate of 86.9565 shares of our Common Stock (subject to adjustment as provided in the Indenture) per \$1,000 of principal amount of Notes and 86.9565 shares of our Common Stock (subject to adjustment as provided in the Indenture) per \$1,000 of accrued and unpaid interest on any Convertible Notes.
+To the extent we exercise our option to pay interest in kind with respect to the Convertible Notes rather than in cash, the number of shares of our Common Stock into which the Convertible Notes may be converted would increase.
+The sale of the Convertible Notes may affect our earnings per share, as accounting procedures may require that we include in our calculation of earnings per share the number of shares of our Common Stock into which the Convertible Notes are convertible.

-Upon a conversion of the Notes, we will have the ability to settle by payment of cash, by issuance of our Common Stock, or a combination of both.
-If shares of our Common Stock are issued to the holders of the Notes upon conversion, there will be dilution to our stockholders and the market price of our Common Stock may decrease due to the additional selling pressure in the market.
-Any downward pressure on the price of our Common Stock caused by the sale, or potential sale, of shares issuable upon conversion of the Notes could also encourage short sales by third parties, creating additional selling pressure on our share price.
+Upon a conversion of the Convertible Notes, we will have the ability to settle by payment of cash, by issuance of our Common Stock, or a combination of both.
+If shares of our Common Stock are issued to the holders of the Convertible Notes upon conversion, there will be dilution to our stockholders and the market price of our Common Stock may decrease due to the additional selling pressure in the market.
+Any downward pressure on the price of our Common Stock caused by the sale, or potential sale, of shares issuable upon conversion of the Convertible Notes could also encourage short sales by third parties, creating additional selling pressure on our share price.

-We may not have the ability to raise the funds necessary to settle conversions of the Notes, repurchase the Notes upon a fundamental change or repay the Notes at their maturity, and our future debt may contain limitations on our ability to pay cash upon conversion, redemption or repurchase of the Notes.
+We may not have the ability to raise the funds necessary to settle conversions of the Convertible Notes in cash, repurchase the Convertible Notes upon a fundamental change or repay the Convertible Notes in cash at their maturity, and our future debt may contain limitations on our ability to pay cash upon conversion, redemption or repurchase of the Convertible Notes.

-Holders of the Notes will have the right under the Indenture to require us to repurchase all or a portion of their Notes upon the occurrence of a fundamental change before the applicable maturity date at a repurchase price equal to 100% of the principal amount of such Notes to be repurchased plus accrued and unpaid interest to, but not including, the repurchase date.
-Moreover, we will be required to repay the Notes in cash at their maturity, unless earlier converted, redeemed or repurchased.
-We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of such Notes surrendered or pay cash with respect to such Notes being converted (which we otherwise may elect to do upon the conversion of Notes in lieu of issuing shares).
+Holders of the Convertible Notes will have the right under the Indenture to require us to repurchase all or a portion of their Notes upon the occurrence of a fundamental change before the applicable maturity date at a repurchase price equal to 100% of the principal amount of such notes to be repurchased plus accrued and unpaid interest to, but not including, the repurchase date.
+Moreover, we will be required to repay the Convertible Notes in cash at their maturity, unless earlier converted, redeemed or repurchased.
+We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of such notes surrendered or pay cash with respect to such notes being converted (which we otherwise may elect to do upon the conversion of notes in lieu of issuing shares).